Mental Health Resources

 Providing advice, information and support services around mental illness.

 VitaMinds run the NHS talking therapies service.
 It’s a free service, offering a range of short-term psychological therapies to adults 16-years and over, who are registered with a GP in and live in Bristol, North Somerset & South Gloucestershire.

 Talk to the Rainbow are a team of LGBTQ+ and allied counsellors and therapists.
 Based in Bristol and the South West, they provide therapeutic services covering everything related to sexual orientation, gender and sex.

 Bristol Sanctuary is a place to come when you are in serious emotional distress.
 They aim to provide a safe, and welcoming environment where you can take stock and find some balance.
 While at The Sanctuary, staff will be led by you with a focus on helping you to stay safe and make a short term plan of what to do next.
 They can provide information on how to access other BMH services, signpost you to other providers, including telephone helplines and support you to recognise your own strengths or strategies for crisis prevention and management.

 Mental Health Mates is a network of peer support groups IRL and online, run by people who experience their own mental health issues, meeting regularly to walk, connect and share without fear or judgement.

-They can support children and young people under the age of 35 who are experiencing thoughts of suicide; or anyone concerned that a young person could be thinking about suicide.
+They can support children and adults under the age of 35 who are experiencing thoughts of suicide; or anyone concerned that a young person could be thinking about suicide.
 Their opening hours are 9am - midnight every day.

 They provide general information sheets and worksheets for dealing with anxiety.